component-driven/component-driven-development/src/components/primitives/Readme.md

 This means primitives:

-- should define whitespace around them
+- should not define whitespace around them (`margin: 0`)
-- should not define width and height
+- should not define width and height (they should take all available space)
 - should not expect to be inside a Flexbox or absolutely positioned container
 - should not make any assumptions on the HTML element
 - should provide a `ref` prop that is mapped to the underlying DOM node